History of General Motors: 1907–1929

 1918 also saw personnel increase at GM.
 The number of employees grew from about 49,000 workers to 85,000 workers.
 Many came from the South of the United States, as well as from Europe, to work at GM Michigan facilities.
-To accommodate them, GM began to build employee housing with the nearly $2.5 million set aside for the project.
+To accommodate them, GM began to build employee housing with the nearly $2.5 million dollars set aside for the project.
 This would become one of General Motors top 5 expenditures for the year 1919.
 1919 also brought changes to employee investment opportunities.
 Similar to modern-day 401(k) plans, all employees could invest a percentage of their wages or salary.
 GM proceeded to match every penny that their employees invested.

-GM's headquarters were located in Flint until the mid-1920s, when they were moved to Detroit.
-Its building, originally to be called the Durant Building, was designed and began construction in 1919 when Durant was president, was completed in 1923.
-Alfred P. Sloan became president that year, and the building was officially dedicated as the General Motors Building in 1929.
-GM maintained this headquarters location, now called Cadillac Place, until it purchased the Renaissance Center in 1996.
-The Buick Division headquarters remained in Flint until 1998 when it was relocated to the Renaissance Center.
+GM's headquarters were located in Flint, Michigan until the mid-1920s, when they were moved to downtown Detroit.
+Its building, originally to be called the Durant Building, was designed and began construction in 1919 when Durant was still president, was completed four years later in 1923.
+Alfred P. Sloan became president that year, and the building was officially dedicated it as the General Motors Building in 1929.
+GM maintained this headquarters location, now called Cadillac Place (used as a state office building by the state of Michigan since 1996) until it purchased the prominent modernist glass-facade skyscraper of the Renaissance Center seven decades later in 1996.
+The Buick Division headquarters however remained in Flint until two years later 1998 when it too was relocated to the Renaissance Center.

 In 1920, Durant oversaw the start-up of the Sheridan line of cars, manufactured (from 1920 to 1921) in Muncie, Indiana.
 The Sheridan nameplate has the distinction of being the first automotive brand started from scratch by General Motors.
 When Buick's D. A. Burke approached Durant about the idea of designing a car from the ground up, and then marketing the car as a bridge vehicle between GM's established divisions of Chevrolet and Oakland (a four-cylinder), and between Buick and Cadillac (an eight-cylinder), respectively.

 To market the vehicles, Sheridan hired World War I flying ace Eddie Rickenbacker, himself an accomplished automobile racer in his own right.
 Through prosaic marketing and Rickenbacker's endorsements, Sheridan officials felt the production target of 300 cars a day was not only achievable but profitable as well.